According to the most recent statistics, the average Bachelor’s degree recipient will leave college with nearly $30,000 in student debt.

 For example, a lot of Elizabeth’s volunteer work, work experience, and story, related back to her work in women’s empowerment initiatives and growing up in poverty.
 Do not try to do everything.
 Show depth in a few things that, again, relate back to your theme or focus in life.

 Write Out Your Story

 You need to stand out.
 Your story must create an ethos (emotional appeal) for the scholarship judges when they are reviewing hundreds, or thousands, of applications.
 Continue to iterate on your story over the years to reflect the themed approach mentioned above.

 Be resourceful.
-Elizabeth said she started with her school’s published bulletin of scholarships and built from there.
+A Choose FI team member, Elizabeth, said she started with her school’s published bulletin of scholarships and built from there.
 She searched online, asked every company she encountered about scholarships, even places like restaurants where she was just going to get some food.
 And she talked to every person in her network about scholarships.
 Make sure people know that you are on the lookout for scholarships!